eclipse-keyple/keyple-website/content/learn/build-your-first-app/java-app.md

 type: book
 toc: true
 draft: false
-weight: 210
+weight: 1
 ---

 ---
+## Overview

 This quick start describes how to create a ready-to-execute Java command-line application that runs a simple transaction based on a Calypso Card involving two smart card readers.

-{{% alert note %}}
+{{% alert warning %}}
-The demonstration application created for this quick start requires a Calypso Card (contactless smart card, NFC mobile phone with a Calypso applet or application) and a Calypso Secure Access Module (SAM). {{% /alert %}}
+The demonstration application created for this quick start requires:
+* a Calypso Card (contactless smart card, NFC mobile phone with a Calypso applet or application),
+* a Calypso SAM (Secure Access Module).
+{{% /alert %}}

 We will use three main components of Keyple: